 Weather forecast for Ireland for the coming week from Met Eireann

-The weather forecast for Ireland for the coming week from Met Eireann is for the weather to continue unsettled with wet and breezy conditions, some wintry weather possible in northern areas early in the week.
+The weather forecast for Ireland for the coming week from Met Eireann is for the weather to be very cold with wintry showers, mainly in eastern counties.
+Temperatures in low single figures by day.
+Sharp frost and ice at nights.
+Risk of more widespread sleet and snow on Thursday.

-The weather forecast for Ireland for Monday from Met Eireann is for the morning to be damp with rain over northern parts with some wintry falls possible over Ulster.
-Scattered showers will continue over the south of the country.
-Heavy rain will extend from the Atlantic to the southwest later in the afternoon.
-Highest afternoon temperatures of 7 to 11 degrees generally, remaining cooler however over Ulster with highs of just 2 to 5 degrees.
-Light to moderate southeast breezes, fresh on northern coasts.
+The weather forecast for Ireland for Monday from Met Eireann is for the weather to be very cold with bright or sunny spells.
+There will be scattered wintry showers of rain, sleet or snow, mostly in the eastern half of the country.
+Many areas will be dry.
+Highest temperatures of just 1 to 4 degrees with moderate to fresh easterly winds.

-A band of heavy rain will move northeastwards across the country as southerly winds freshen in Monday night.
-Rain possibly turning wintry in the north, followed by frequent blustery showers from the southwest.
-Lowest temperatures of 5 to 9 degrees, colder in Ulster with lows of 2 to 5 degrees.
+On Monday night, showers of sleet and snow in the east will become more frequent and push further inland overnight.
+Very cold with clear spells and lowest temperatures of -3 to 0 degrees with a widespread sharp frost and icy patches under clearing skies.
+Mainly moderate easterly winds, fresh to strong in the southwest.

-The weather forecast for Ireland for Tuesday from Met Eireann is for the weather to be wet and breezy with frequent showers merging to longer spells of rain.
-Some showers may have hail, with wintry falls possible in north Ulster.
-Highest temperatures of 5 to 10 degrees, coldest in Ulster with fresh southerly winds, strong on southern coasts.
+The weather forecast for Ireland for Tuesday from Met Eireann is for the weather to continue very cold with further wintry showers of rain, sleet and snow feeding in from the east.
+They'll mainly affect the eastern half of the country, especially eastern coastal counties with moderate snow accumulations in places.
+It will be mainly dry further west with just isolated showers.
+Daytime temperatures of just 1 to 3 degrees with fresh easterly winds, strong on southern coasts.

-Rain will turn heavy and persistent at times on Tuesday night, most likely over the west and north with showers and clear spells elsewhere.
-Windy, especially near western and southern coasts with strong and gusty southwest winds.
-Lowest temperatures of 4 to 7 degrees.

-The weather forecast for Ireland for Wednesday from Met Eireann is for the weather to continue wet and breezy on with frequent showers or longer spells of rain.
-The best of any dry spells will be in Leinster.
-Highest temperatures of 5 to 10 degrees, again coldest in Ulster, with moderate to fresh southerly winds.

-Remaining breezy overnight with showery rain in all areas, and a risk of hail in the east.
-Lowest temperatures of 3 to 7 degrees, coldest in the north.

-The weather forecast for Ireland for Thursday from Met Eireann is for the weather to be wet with widespread showers, a risk of hail also.
-Highest temperatures of 7 to 10 degrees, coldest in Ulster.
-Southerly breezes will ease light to moderate.
-Showers continuing overnight.
-Lowest temperatures of 4 to 7 degrees.

 Leave your comment